 At the same time, product teams can’t plan within too short of timeframes.
 You still need the guidance of a product vision and big-picture strategy.

 Understanding these realities, product managers told us the average timeframe for a product roadmap is nine months.
 The pace of change is so fast today, that even manufacturing companies roadmap only about a year out.
-And fewer than 10% of manufacturing product managers build product roadmaps out more than three years.
+And fewer than 10% of manufacturing product managers build product roadmaps out for more than three years.

 If you’d like more guidance, check out our post on product roadmap timeframes.